SONS DES CELLULES : IMMUNOLOGIE, CANCER, ET SOINS

 CURIOSITY & PLEASURE

 Curiosity is at the heart of transdisciplinary research-creation.
 In a project with neuropsychologist Antoni Rodriguez-Fornells and colleagues, I was curious to sonify data from their study, in which participants self-rated either pleasure or curiosity during two live performances of a piece by Arvo Pärt.
 Initially, I created a sonification designed to accompany the original work.
 Later, I removed Pärt’s music and adjusted the tempo to see whether the data-driven piece could stand on its own.
 One of several intriguing questions raised is whether music generated from responses to music could evoke predictably similar or different affective responses in its listeners.
-[Examples to be added soon.] [click here for more info.]
+[Examples to be added soon.]
+[CLICK FOR DETAILS]

 Chair, Research-Creation